Hareshsinh/ebusinesscard/README.md

 ## Security

-If you discover any security-related issues, please email vishal@viitorcloud.com or ruchit.patel@viitor.cloud instead of using the issue tracker.
+If you discover any security-related issues, please email  sisodiyaharesh@gmail.com instead of using the issue tracker.

 ## Credits